aws/aws-database-encryption-sdk-dynamodb/specification/structured-encryption/search-config.md

 ### Version Number

-A version number MUST be a positive integer.
+A version number MUST be `1`.

-It is strongly recommended that the first version is `1`, the next `2` and so on.
+In the future, when versioning is supported, other positive integers will be allowed.

 ### Versioning